msalemor/adventureworks-viewer-ai/README.md

 ### Database

-- Deploy Azure SQL Database with Adventure Work to Azure
+- Deploy Azure SQL Database with AdventuresWorks to Azure
 - Execute the scripts at: `src/backend/database/sql_views_script.sql` to add the supporting views

 ### Backend